reTHINK-project/dev-java-hyperty/docs/offlineSubscriptionManager/readme.md

 ### `processPendingSubscription(subscribeMsg)`

-`subscribeMsg` message is forwarded to `CGUID` and in case a 200 Ok response is received, the `subscribeMsg` is removed from pendingSubscription collection.
+`subscribeMsg` message is forwarded to `CGUID` and in case a 200 Ok response is received, the `subscribeMsg` is removed from pendingSubscription collection and it retrieves the subscribed Data Object from the dataObjectsRegistry data collection and the `CGUID` in added to the `subscriptions` array.

 ### `processPendingDelete(deleteMsg)`